rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 ## Fault Tolerance by Voting

-When we receive inconsistent readins from different disks, what action should be taken?
+When we receive inconsistent readings from different disks, what action should be taken?

 - A subset of disks read 2, while the rest read 5.